Millisecond Cadence Radio Frequency Interference Filters: Acknowledgements

 \section{Acknowledgements}

 JWK and KB are supported by a National Science Foundation (NSF) award 2006548.
-DRL acknowledges support for GREENBURST from the NSF through award AAG-1616042.
-The Green Bank Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. We would like to thank Devansh Agarwal for his help with GREENBURST data collection.
+DRL acknowledges support for GREENBURST from the NSF through awards AAG--1616042 and AAG--2406570.
+KB and DRL acknowledge the Directorate for Mathematical and Physical Sciences, Division of Astronomical Sciences, NSF Award Number 2307581.
+The Green Bank Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. We would like to thank Devansh Agarwal for his help with GREENBURST data collection as well as Loren Anderson, Tapasi Ghosh, Emmanuel Fonseca, and the anonymous reviewer for their comments that have improved the clarity and discussion presented in this paper.